dd32/td-gh-ex/readme.txt

 = Theme Name: Virtue =

+= Version: 1.7.8 =
+* Add text domain for "by"
+* Fix for Subversion
+* Fix theme options server error
+* Fix issue with gallery not working
+* Fix issue with rating showing on
+* Fix Issue with themeoptions freezing

 = Version: 1.7.7 =
 * Fixed Issue with frontpage.php
 * Removed tracking file and System Info file